Xevithirus/Xevithirus/README.md

 **`Bit Basher (Full-Stack Developer | Tech-Enthusiast)`**

 I'm a full-stack developer and low-level tinkerer on a mission to build digital adventures not found elsewhere.
-I view all my projects as adventurous quests.
-Each minor bug is a monster to grind, and the greatest of hurdles, be the dragons.
-As I slay my way to completed applications, real world problems reveal their solutions.
+I view all my projects as adventurous quests!
+Each minor bug is a monster to grind, and the greatest of hurdles be the dragons.
+As I slay my way to completed applications, real-world problems reveal their solutions.
 If I make a lasting impact on even one soul with my software, just one life improved in some small way, I will have won.

 ### 🛠️ Languages & Tools